What is a Hysterectomy?

 Laparoscopic hysterectomy

 Virtually all our minimally invasive hysterectomies are performed via laparoscopy.
-Dr. Aliabadi makes a few tiny incisions in the patient’s abdomen and completes the surgery with the aid of a laparoscope — a narrow, flexible instrument with a lighted camera at the end.
+Dr. Aliabadi makes a few tiny incisions near the patient’s belly button and completes the surgery with the aid of a laparoscope — a narrow, flexible surgical tool with a lighted video camera at the end.

 Traditionally, the tissue is removed in small pieces through the incisions — but that is not how we perform the surgery.
 This technique carries a risk of spreading cells throughout the abdomen, and we don’t want that in case there are any pre-cancerous cells in the tissue.
 It’s just not safe.